Smeerenburg: History

-In its heyday (1630s), Smeerenburg was made up of 16–17 buildings, including a fort at its centre, built in or before 1631 to ward off the Danish and other interlopers.
+In its heyday in the 1630s, Smeerenburg was made up of 16–17 buildings, including a fort at its centre, built in or before 1631 to ward off the Danish and other interlopers.
 The alleys between the buildings were cobbled with drainage gullies, allowing the men to walk dry-shod.
 There were seven double (and one single) ovens situated in front of the buildings.
 Amsterdam had three of the buildings and two of the double ovens, while to the west were the stations of the Middelburg, Veere, Vlissingen, Enkhuizen, Delft, and Hoorn chambers.
 During this time there were as many as 200 men working ashore, boiling blubber into oil, flensing whales, and coopering casks to pour the oil into.

 Following the destruction of a Dutch station in Jan Mayen by Danish-employed Basque ships in 1632, the Dutch sent seven men, led by Jacob Segerszoon van der Brugge, to over-winter at Smeerenburg in 1633–34.
 All seven men survived, prompting another wintering by another group of seven sailors in 1634–35.
 All of them died, and the experiment was abandoned.

 Smeerenburg's decline began in the early to mid-1640s, as whales became scarce in the bays and sounds off Spitsbergen.
-We hear of it still in use by the Hoorn chamber as late as 1657.
+It was still in use by the Hoorn chamber as late as 1657.
 Around 1660, with the transition to processing blubber into oil on return to port and expansion into pelagic whaling, the settlement was finally abandoned.

 In 1973 the ruins of Smeerenburg became part of Norway's North-West Spitsbergen National Park.

-Myth
+Fact

 The size of Smeerenburg has been greatly exaggerated by many authors.
-William Scoresby (1820) claimed 200 to 300 ships and 12,000 to 18,000 men visited Smeerenburg during the short summer season.
-The Norwegian explorer Fridtjof Nansen (1920) made similar claims, stating that hundreds of ships anchored along the flat of Smeerenburg where ten thousand people visited a complete town with stalls and streets.
-Besides the tryworks, smithies and workshops, there were shops, churches, fortifications, gambling dens and even brothels.
+In 1820 William Scoresby claimed that 200 to 300 ships and 12,000 to 18,000 men visited Smeerenburg during the short summer season.
+The Norwegian explorer Fridtjof Nansen made similar claims in 1920, stating that hundreds of ships were anchored along the flat of Smeerenburg where ten thousand people visited a complete town with stalls and streets.
+Besides the tryworks, there were claims of smithies, workshops, shops, churches, fortifications, gambling dens and even brothels.

 Such claims have no basis in reality, as noted above.
 No more than fifteen ships and 400 men would have visited Smeerenburg during its peak in the 1630s.
 There were no shops, churches or brothels, though there was a single fort with two guns.
 Despite the results of archaeological excavations that took place in the period 1979–81, modern authors still sometimes repeat the fabulous legends told of Smeerenburg.

-The 2019 animated film Klaus takes place in the town of "Smeerensburg", on a distant northern Scandinavian island, an intentional misspelling, according to producer Sergio Pablos.